-Among the many issues that children on the autism spectrum face, one of the more common ones is an unusually high susceptibility to sensory overload.
+Among the many issues that children with behavioral issues such as ASD or ADHD, one of the more common ones is an unusually high susceptibility to sensory overload.
 And while this issue is very commonly associated with autism, it’s worth noting that not every child with autism will struggle with sensory overload.
 In fact, Sensory Processing Disorder (SPD) is recognized as its own condition and children who experience SPD aren’t necessarily on the autism spectrum.
 SPD can be a challenging problem to work through since it can worsen problematic behaviors, or even be the source of those behaviors in the first place.

 What is SPD?